 In this section, we examine the models' predictions regarding the macroeconomic effects of government spending shocks, paying particular attention to the role of monetary policy.
-In the first part, we derive analytical results.
-In the second part, we add some model features that are typically applied for quantitative purposes in related studies and present impulse response functions.
 Throughout this section, we separately analyze two versions of the model.
 We first consider the reference case where the monetary policy rate and the marginal rate of intertemporal substitution are identical, as in a basic New Keynesian model.
 Second, we investigate the case of a positive liquidity premium where the monetary policy rate is below the marginal rate of intertemporal substitution.
 This version will be shown to be able to rationalize the empirical effects of government spending shocks and, in particular, that monetary accommodation does not necessarily imply large fiscal multipliers.